 Davis Love was 3rd at the SWC tournament.
-Theodore White won the Massingill trophy, but did not participate in any post season events.
+Theodore White wins the Massingill trophy, but did not participate in any post season events.

 1956-Harvey Penick pending content

 Finished 3rd in conference with a 4 - 2 record.
-Kirby and Attwell finished 8th and 11th in the conference meet.
+Kirby and Attwell finish8th and 11th in the conference meet.

 1957-Harvey Penick Pending Content

 Front- Attwell, Rhodes

 1959-Harvey Penick Pending Content